gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### Select Menu Item...
 This action allows you to enter the name of an iTerm2 menu item.
 It must be entered exactly the same as it appears in the menu.
 Ellipses can be typed with option-semicolon.

 You can add a new keymapping by pressing "+".
 You can remove an existing mapping by selecting it and pressing "-".
 Three presets are provided: "Xterm defaults" is the normal key mappings, while "Xterm defaults with numeric keypad" disables the "application keypad" in favor of the numbers and symbols that the numeric keypad typically emits.
-"Terminal.app Compatability" tries to emulate the way that Terminal.app sends keys by default.
+"Terminal.app Compatibility" tries to emulate the way that Terminal.app sends keys by default.
 #### Left/Right Option Key Acts As
 It is common to use a modifier to send so-called "meta keys".
 For most users, selecting "+Esc" here is the right choice.
 The "Meta" option sets the high bit of the input character, and is not compatible with modern systems.
 #### Delete sends ^H